Xinming-Dai/ZIgamma_confidence_intervals/functions/README.txt

 2. simulation_function.R contains `simu` function to calculate coverage probabilities, average lengths, lower errors, and upper errors of the four methods in the mean time. simulation.R `simu` called function in simulation_function.R to simulate.

-3. computation_time_simulation.R is for calculate time spent of the four methods.
+3. computation_time_simulation.R is for calculate time expense of the four methods.